dmilovan/L2MIR-ZNF436/README.md

 The scripts for the analyses are sectioned according to the article figures.

-For the metadata files, as well as processed data tables, see "supplementary_data_files" directory !
-Some files may need to be obtained from scratch, but can be found in the cited publications
+For the metadata files, as well as processed data tables, see "supplementary_data" directory !
+Some files may need to be obtained from scratch; and/or can be found in the cited publications